American decline: Economy

-By 1970 U.S. share of world production had fallen from 40% to 25%, while economist Jeffrey Sachs observed the US share of world income was 24.6% in 1980 falling to 19.1% in 2011.
+Economist Jeffrey Sachs observed the US share of world income was 24.6% in 1980, falling to 19.1% in 2011.
 The ratio of average CEO earnings to average workers’ pay in the U.S. went from 24:1 in 1965 to 262:1 in 2005.
-In 2018, income inequality reached the highest level recorded by the Census Bureau.
+The Census Bureau's record of income inequality reached its highest point in 2018.

-In the 1980s the United States went from the world's largest creditor nation to becoming the world's largest debtor nation.
-At the start of the decade U.S. net foreign assets were larger than combined net foreign assets of all other creditors.
-At the end foreign-owned U.S. securities and real assets were larger than U.S. owned foreign securities and assets.
-In the interval it was advantageous for foreign investors to purchase U.S. dollar securities and real assets to absorb their excess capital.
-In effect, significant foreign investment began to influence the American economy.

-Some centrists believe that the American fiscal crisis stems from the rising expenditures on social programs or alternatively from the increases in military spending for the Iraq and Afghanistan wars, both of which would lead to decline.
+Some centrists believe that the American fiscal crisis stems from the rising expenditures on social programs or, alternatively, from the increases in military spending for the Iraq and Afghanistan wars, both of which would lead to decline.
 However, Richard Lachmann argues that if military or overall spending is not pressuring the U.S. economy, they would not contribute to U.S. decline.
 Lachmann describes the real problem as "the misallocation of government revenue and expenditure, resulting in resources being diverted from the tasks vital to maintain economic or geopolitical dominance."
 Kennedy argues that as military expenses grow, this reduces investments in economic growth, which eventually "leads to the downward spiral of slower growth, heavier taxes, deepening domestic splits over spending priorities, and weakening capacity to bear the burdens of defense."